 By submitting this form, I give OurChurch.Com permission to send me communication by email.

-Christmas is a time when those who are not connected with God are most open to coming to church.
-Whether your church puts on a huge multi-night Christmas production, a simple Christmas Eve service, or something in between, it’s a great opportunity for your church and its members to invite people to visit.
+Despite the pandemic, Christmas is still the time when those who are not connected with God are most open to God and to doing things with a church.
+Whether your church is putting on a multi-night Christmas production, a simple Christmas Eve service, an outdoor service, or your gatherings are purely online, it’s a great opportunity for your church and its members to invite people to visit.

-While personal, in-person invitations will probably always be the best way to invite someone to a Christmas service, social media is becoming a very effective way for churches to spread the word about Christmas services and facilitate invitations.
+While personal invitations will probably always be the best way to invite someone to a Christmas service, social media is also a very effective way for churches and their members to spread the word about Christmas services and facilitate invitations.
+Here are…

 1) Using Facebook & Twitter, recruit a virtual street team, people in your church who are engaged in social media and will help lead efforts to promote the Christmas production.